 We’ve heard it over and over again.
 The great issue of dealing with SEO and its magical words.
-It’s not as hard as you think, and by the end of the day, your website will start to organically grow viewers and pop up more within search engines.
+It’s not as hard as you think, and by the end of the day, your website will start to organically grow viewers and pop up more in search engines.

 You do want that for your businesses website, right?
 More traffic?
 More customers?
 More, more, more!